Your MSc Thesis Proposal

 - Other people's work on the topic is collected and evaluated.

-- Data necessary to solving the problem are either collected by the student, or obtained independently.
+- Data necessary to solve the problem are either collected by the student, or obtained independently.

 - Data are analyzed using techniques appropriate to the data set.